Revelation 5:13

 will prove to be the beginning of the end.
 These things will not happen until

 God allows them to happen, because God is the One who is in control.
-Rev. 6:1-2
+Revelation

-the seals, and I heard as it were the noise of thunder, one of the four beasts
+one of the seals, and I heard as it were the noise of thunder, one of the four

-saying, Come and see.
-And I saw, and behold a white horse: and he that sat on
+beasts saying, Come and see.
+And I saw, and behold a white horse: and he that

-him had a bow; and a crown was given unto him: and he went forth conquering and
+sat on him had a bow; and a crown was given unto him: and he went forth

-not since the beginning of the world to this time, no, nor ever shall be."
+such as was not since the beginning of the world to this time, no, nor ever

 When the tribulation starts, there will be